 - Add a little cheese.
 If vegan and dairy-free is not needed, but you like the idea of this sauce helping to get some added veggies into your life, go ahead and stir some shredded parm or whatever cheese you love into this sauce for an extra level of creamy and delicious.

 - Use butter instead of oil.
 Again, if vegan/dairy-free isn’t a priority, you can’t go wrong with the combo of garlic and butter…especially in this sauce.

 - Use your favorite broth.
 I used homemade vegetable broth in this recipe to keep it vegan/vegetarian, but you can use whatever broth you have on hand or that your family prefers.

 - Crank up or turn down the garlic.
 We allllll have different levels of love for garlic.
 Some people want more.
 Some want less.
 You do you.
-I loved this sauce with 4 large cloves of garlic, but I kinda have a deep love for it….so feel free to adjust how many cloves you use to fit your personal taste.
+I loved this sauce with 4 large cloves of garlic, but I kinda have a deep love for garlic….so feel free to adjust how many cloves you use to fit your personal taste.

 - Adjust the level of salt.
 Watching your salt intake?
 Reduce the salt down to 1/2 tsp.
 Need more salty flavor?
 Adjust it to fit your personal taste.

-Other sauce recipes you are going to want to have a stash of too
+Other sauce recipes you are going to want to have a stash of, too

 - Butternut Squash Vegan Cheese Sauce

 - Paleo/Whole30 Ranch Dressing

 Creamy Cauliflower Alfredo Sauce (vegan)